rust-lang/book/nostarch/chapter12.md

 How dreary to be somebody!
 ```

 Looks like that still works!
-Now, let’s run the program with `CASE_INSENSITIVE`
+Now, let’s run the program with `IGNORE_CASE`
 set to `1` but with the same query `to`.

 ```
-$ CASE_INSENSITIVE=1 cargo run to poem.txt
+$ IGNORE_CASE=1 cargo run to poem.txt
 ```

 If you’re using PowerShell, you will need to set the environment variable and